 Klaus cofounder Martin Kõiva explained conversation reviews on the Help Scout blog.
 Here’s a recap of what conversation reviews are for, and how they help to deliver excellent customer service.

 If you have more than five customer support agents and thousands of customer conversations per month, you may feel anxious about your lack of insight into the quality of all those interactions.
-Conversation reviews — a quality assurance process for customer support — can relieve that anxiety.
+Conversation reviews — a customer service quality assurance process for customer support — can relieve that anxiety.

 A support conversation review is a process by which an organization systematically evaluates the communication between its support team and its customers, in order to identify ways to deliver higher-quality service.

 Reviews can vary by: